hanabi/hanabi.github.io/docs/variant-specific/up-or-down.md

 - Similar to *4 Charm*, it is also possible to perform a *2 Charm* in an *Up or Down* variant.
 - *2 Charms* works in the exact same way that *4 Charms do* (e.g. players use the "three-or-more blind-plays" rule).
-- Before a *2 Charm* can be performend, the suit direction must be established.
+- Before a *2 Charm* can be performed, the suit direction must be established.
 For example, if no cards are played on the stacks, then a *Play Clue* to a 2 would just indicate a normal *Finesse*.

 ### The U-Turn Finesse